Four Steps To Birding Success

 Provide A Desirable Source In the Appropriate Feeder

-Black-oil sunflower seed is popular with the greatest number of bird species.
-The thin shell and large nutmeat are ideal for most types of feeders, such as tubes, hoppers or platforms.
-Other examples would include thistle in tube feeders, suet in suet cages and mixed seed on platform feeders or scattered on dry ground.
+Black-oil sunflower seed is popular with the highest number of bird species.
+The thin shell and large nutmeat are ideal for most types of feeders, such as tubes, hoppers, or platforms.
+Other examples would include thistle in tube feeders, suet in suet cages, and mixed seed on platform feeders or scattered on dry ground.
 Using a suitable feeder for the type of seed you are offering will eliminate waste.
-Ensure your feeders are filled during early morning and early evening hours when birds are most active.
+Ensure your feeders remain filled during early morning and early evening hours when birds are most active.

 Landscape With Food Source And Protective Cover In Mind